|

 'I thought I had done everything properly,' says secretary Gillian, from Maidstone, Kent.
 'All I wanted was a computer that I could work on and my son Matthew could use as well.'

-Her problems began when Mesh failed to deliver on the day it said January 16 and she had taken a day off work to wait for the delivery.
+Her problems began when Mesh failed to deliver on the day it said

 Once the computer arrived, she considered it was not working properly.
 She agreed to have it replaced but Mesh only returned a replacement disk drive, without the screen or keyboard.